fsvreddit/hive-protect/README.md

 ### Ban options

 Banning users is optional, you can choose to remove, report, reply or send modmail instead.
+Please consider informing users in the ban message which subreddits or domains that they were detected in, and I recommend having a transparent appeal process in place.

 The application supports three main modes of handling users who have previously been banned by the app.